 Tinkering Together: Exploring Findings and Futures in Early Childhood Tinkering (EFFECT) Conference

-The virtual Tinkering Together: Exploring Findings and Futures in Early Childhood Tinkering (EFFECT) Conference, scheduled for March 4-5, 2022, is an opportunity to convene a diverse group of researchers and practitioners working to bring STEM learning to the youngest students through tinkering.
-We’ll surface promising practices, discuss challenges and trade resources, and identify areas for future research, building relationships and strengthening the early-childhood tinkering community along the way.
+The virtual Tinkering Together: Exploring Findings and Futures in Early Childhood Tinkering (EFFECT) Conference in spring 2022 took place as an opportunity to convene a diverse group of researchers and practitioners working to bring STEM learning to the youngest students through tinkering.
+We surfaced promising practices, discussed challenges and trade resources, and identified areas for future research, building relationships and strengthening the early-childhood tinkering community along the way.